 - Ample Federal Tax Credits and State Incentives: The 26% federal solar investment tax credits through the end of 2022 (after the recent federal solar ITC program extension by congress) are a very lucrative incentive to invest in solar energy, but there are also numerous state and local utility (power grid) incentives that make residential solar investment even more attractive.

-- Net Metering: Mandatory solar electricity net metering rules adopted by many states, enable homeowners to sell their excess electricity back to the power grid for credits, when it’s not needed.
-This is especially useful for homeowners who don’t have a battery pack to store the excess electricity generated by the solar panels during the day.
+- Net Metering: Mandatory solar electricity net metering rules adopted by many states, enable homeowners to sell their excess electricity back to the power grid for credits, whenever solar-generated electricity is not being used by the system owner.
+Net metering is especially valuable for homeowners who are not home during the day and don’t have a solar battery pack to store the excess electricity generated by the solar panels.

 — Today, there are more than 41 states that have mandatory net metering rules requiring local electric utilities to buy back excess electricity from the consumers.

-- Clean Renewable Energy Source: Solar electric energy generation leads to cleaner air and more sustainable living for communities, especially for places like Los Angeles that used to be plagued by smog back in the day.
-Since solar energy is a renewable resource, harnessing the solar energy is a win-win for your pocketbook and the environment.
+- Clean Renewable Energy Source: Solar electric energy generation leads to cleaner air and more sustainable living for communities, especially in places like Los Angeles that used to be plagued by smog back in the day.
+Since solar energy is a renewable resource, harnessing the solar energy can be a win-win for your pocketbook and the environment.

 - Increased Property Values: A well-planned solar power system can help increase the value of your home at resale.
 According to the latest research, a 5kW of solar-generating capacity can increase the property value by $29,555.

-— The research also suggests that homes outfitted with solar panels can sell 20% faster than regular homes because homes that generate their own electricity may be viewed more favorably by prospective buyers than ones without solar panels.
-This seems to be especially true in states like California, Nevada, New Mexico, Utah, Oregon, Arizona, Washington, Texas, Massachusetts, and Washington DC.
+— The research also suggests that homes outfitted with solar panels can sell 20% faster than regular homes because homes that generate their own electricity are often viewed more favorably by prospective buyers than ones without solar panels.
+This seems to be especially true in states like California, Hawaii, Nevada, New Mexico, Utah, Oregon, Arizona, Washington, Texas, Rhode Island, Massachusetts, New Jersey, and Washington DC.

 - Solar Power may not be suitable for every home: In places with limited solar hours (and on rooftops with limited solar exposure due to obstruction by trees), the economics of going solar may not be as compelling as they are for homes with rooftops that enjoy ample sunshine in states like California, Arizona, Nevada, New Mexico, Texas, Utah and other areas with ample exposure to the sun.
 Google’s project SunRoof can help you check whether solar energy makes sense for your home’s rooftop.